alphagov/verify-local-patterns/README.md

 This is a prototype of some content that will be included in the [GOV.UK Service Manual](https://gov.uk/service-manual) about the best practice for councils to deliver two services - parking permits and concessionary travel.
 The repo also includes a working prototype of both services which follows the guidance, as deliver by the fictional council of Argleton.

-## Project management
+## Contributing an issue

+If you spot an issue, please do add it to this project.
+But first, read the [contributing to this project guide](https://github.com/alphagov/verify-local-patterns/blob/master/CONTRIBUTING.md).

+Pull requests that don't reference issues are not likely to be accepted.

+## Working on this project

-I'm currently using the GitHub project board to manage tasks and iterations.
+I'm currently using the [GitHub project board](https://github.com/alphagov/verify-local-patterns/projects/1) to manage tasks and iterations.

+When making changes, it's best to make the change to the pattern(s) first, and then to the example prototype(s) to ensure consistency.

 ## Argleton